npat-efault/picocom/picocom.1.md

     mapping is performed) is also logged to the same file.
 (Default: no logging)

+**--initstring** | **-t**

+:   Send the provided string after opening the serial port.
+This
+    feature is useful for example if the serial device needs some special magic strings to start responding.
+Use $(echo -e ...) or xxd to generate special characters like a CR or binary data.
+    Note, that the initial string is not sent if **--noinit** is set.

 **--lower-rts**

 :   Lower the RTS control signal after opening the serial port (by